First Medical Treatment After an Accident

 Seek Legal Representation

 If you were injured in a Georgia crash, whether or not you were immediately treated for your injuries or waited until your injuries seemed to you to be more serious, contact Georgia Trial Attorneys at Kirchen & Grant.
 We offer a free and confidential case evaluation.
 We recognize that each case is unique.
-We will discuss your needs and goals with you and determine the best way for us to proceed.
+We will discuss with you your needs and goals and determine the best way for us to proceed.

 You may also like